The Great Wave Off Kanagawa by Hokusai

 PTWS centre duly registered the seismic activity off Sumatra before the quake

 actually occurred.
-The only problem was that they had no pre-established contact
+The only problem was that the PTWS centre had no pre-established contact or resources

-in or around the Indian ocean basin to warn of the forthcoming calamity.
+in or around the Indian ocean basin to warn local or regional authorities of the calamity that was soon to hit the region.)

 accidentally trigger seismic activity or underwater nuclear testing such as